putridparrot/PutridParrot.RecordAndPlayback/README.md

 [![Build Status](https://github.com/putridparrot/PutridParrot.RecordAndPlayback/actions/workflows/build.yml/badge.svg)](https://github.com/putridparrot/PutridParrot.RecordAndPlayback/actions/workflows/build.yml)

-Based on ideas such as https://github.com/mleech/scotch.
-This library allows us to record interactions with methods and switch to replay these recorded sessions.

-_**Why not just use Scotch?**_

-_The problem I had with the Scotch library was simply that it was tied too much to a specific class so was not quite so helpful in legacy code or in situations where I wanted to use REST libraries or similar._

 ## Overview

 The original andprimary requirement for this application comes from situations where I'm working on the client code